YahuiSun/Drug-Similarity-Network/README.md

 The codes for PSIA are at https://github.com/YahuiSun/PSIA-to-identify-subnetworks

-For any question, please contact Yahui Sun yahui.sun@anu.edu.au I'll be very happy to help.
+For any question, please contact Yahui Sun yahuisun@outlook.com I'll be very happy to help.